shaond/cplusplusbyexample/declaringvars.md

 #include <iostream>

 int main() {
-    // Varible declarations are in the format:
+    // Variable declarations are in the format:
     // type name = assignment;
     int variable = 0;